-From now on, programs and .so files that have further dependencies but are not present in PLCnextTechnology must enter a fixed search path (rpath).
+From firmware release 2025.0 on, programs and .so files that have further dependencies but are not present in PLCnext Technology must enter a fixed search path (rpath).
 This happens at the time of creation (linking) of the program or of the .so file, or later by using chrpath.